 Single-Cell RNA-Seq – sequencing from ultra-low-input samples such as single cells requires specialised platforms and techniques.
 We offer a range of methods for sequencing RNA and DNA from individual cells.

-The HiSeq 4000 uses patterned flow-cells to higher cluster densities and more efficient scanning and thus higher outputs and faster runs than the preceding HiSeq 2500 machines.
-Capable of sequencing a wide range of standard libraries, the HiSeq 4000 is our default machine for fast, high-throughput, cost-effective sequencing of genomic and transcriptomic samples.
+The HiSeq 4000 uses first generartion patterned flow-cells to higher cluster densities and more efficient scanning and thus higher outputs and faster runs than the preceding HiSeq 2500 machines.
+Capable of sequencing a wide range of standard libraries, the HiSeq 4000 is a reliable machine for fast, high-throughput, cost-effective sequencing of genomic and transcriptomic samples.

 The HiSeq 2500 uses a slightly older sequencing chemistry than the HiSeq 4000, producing lower data volumes but allowing it to sequence a wider set of sequencing applications with fewer constraints, including lower-complexity libraries and longer reads / longer insert fragments.
 Run in ‘Rapid’ mode, it can produce 220M read-pairs of up to 250 bases in 2.5 days.